syegulalp/Akilang/language.md

 There is no shadowing of variable names permitted anywhere.
 You cannot have the same name for a variable in both the universal and current scope.

 Scalar types -- integers, floats, booleans -- are passed by value.
-All other objects (classes, strings, etc.) are passed by reference, by way of a pointer to the object.
+All other objects (classes, strings, etc.) are automatically passed by reference, by way of a pointer to the object.

 ## Symbols